ImFlog/schema-registry-plugin/README.md

 The 5.5.X version of the schema-registry introduced changes that made the older version of the plugin obsolete.

 It was easier to introduce all the changes in one shot instead of supporting both version.
 Here is what it implies for users:
-* plugin versions above 1.X.X support the confluent version 5.5.X (Avro / Json / Protobuf)
+* plugin versions above 1.X.X support the confluent version > 5.5.X (Avro / Json / Protobuf)
-* plugin versions should supports anything below 5.4.X
+* plugin versions should support anything below 5.4.X

 We are not strictly following confluent version so if you need to change the confluent version for some reason, take a look at [examples/override-confluent-version](examples/override-confluent-version).